rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

       where we have unique behavior intended for a particular expression.

-      If needing to specialize logic within the macro based on a particular expression's value, it may be better to not use a declarative macro.
+      If needing to specialize logic within the macro based on a particular expression's value, it is better to not use a declarative macro.

    .. non_compliant_example::
       :id: non_compl_ex_5vK0CCmePkef